roytang/blog/content/post/2022/01/weeknotes-01-23/index.md

 ### My Stuff

 - Worked on the site a bit this past week; some bug fixes here and there, a few minor CSS tweaks, some new features.
-Maybe I could whip a blog post about the changes, some kind of changelog?
+Maybe I could whip up a blog post about the changes, some kind of changelog?
 - Am behind a few days on the [daily sketching](/albums/sketchbook/); typical for a weekend.
 I did open up this new sketchbook and pencil and eraser I got over Christmas and did a few sketches with them.
 Here's one of Rachel Summers:

 {{< photo "2022/01/4ef02b672ba6b420c58881aaeb4ed4dd/" "4_sketch_rachelsummers" >}}